 This year's judging panel are some of the leading lights of the travel world.
 Combined, they have a huge level of experience and expertise, especially around responsible and sustainable travel.

-For some thirteen years he worked as a tour leader, taking groups across the Sahara and overland through Africa, on trans-continental journeys from London to Kathmandu, led groups across South America from Lima in Peru to Rio in Brazil, and travelled or escorted groups in over a hundred countries.
+For some 13 years he worked as a tour leader, taking groups across the Sahara and overland through Africa, on trans-continental journeys from London to Kathmandu, led groups across South America from Lima in Peru to Rio in Brazil, and travelled or escorted groups in over 100 countries.

-Having co-founded Wanderlust magazine in 1993, Lyn is now Editor-in-chief and managing director of Wanderlust Travel Media.
+Having co-founded Wanderlust magazine in 1993, Lyn is Editor-in-chief of Wanderlust Travel Media.

 A fellow of the Royal Geographical Society, Lyn is still a writer and photographer in her own right.
 She is regularly consulted by tourist boards and governments on travel-related issues, especially regarding ethical tourism.
-She sits on several committees, including LATA (the Latin American Travel Association), VJC (the Visit Japan Committee) and IPN (the Independent Publishers' Network).
+She sits on several committees, including LATA (Latin American Travel Association), VJC (Visit Japan Committee) and IPN (Independent Publishers' Network).